Contextualised Graduate Attributes

 Professionalism: Collaboration and practice

-Graduates of the Faculty of Architecture, Design and Planning will have an understanding of collaborative practice and professional procedure, financial, legal and practice management.
+Graduates of the Sydney School of Architecture, Design and Planning will have an understanding of collaborative practice and professional procedure, financial, legal and practice management.

 - To work with and manage others in ways that value their diversity and equality